gurveer6123-coder/Azure-Administration-Lab/README.md

 # Cleanup

-After completing the project, unused Azure resources should be stopped or deleted to prevent unnecessary charges.
+After completing the lab, unused Azure resources should be stopped or deleted to prevent unnecessary charges.

 Recommended cleanup steps:

-1. Stop the Windows Server VM.
+1. Stop and deallocate the Windows Server VM.
-2. Confirm the status is `Stopped (deallocated)`.
-3. Remove the `Protect-LabVM` Delete Lock before deleting the VM.
+2. Remove the Delete Lock before attempting to delete the protected VM.
-4. Delete unused Public IP resources.
+3. Delete unused Public IP resources.
-5. Delete unused Network Interfaces.
+4. Delete unused Network Interfaces.
-6. Delete unused Managed Disks.
+5. Delete unused Managed Disks.
-7. Delete temporary Blob Storage resources if no longer needed.
+6. Delete temporary Storage resources when no longer required.
-8. Remove VNet Peering if it is no longer needed.
+7. Remove VNet Peering if no longer required.
-9. Delete the `Azure-Admin-Lab` Resource Group after all documentation is complete.
+8. Delete the Resource Group after completing all lab documentation.

 ---